Get in Touch

 • Special device files

-• procfs and sysfs
+• Understanding procfs and sysfs

 Midnight Commander (MC)

-• Customizing MC
+• Customizing MC settings

 • Launching MC

-• The file manager within MC
+• File management within MC

-• Command-line tricks in MC
+• Command-line techniques in MC

-• The internal editor in MC
+• Using the internal editor in MC

-• The internal viewer in MC
+• Using the internal viewer in MC

 • Auto-start features of MC